The analysis drives the model. Never the other way around.

-There's a persistent myth: projects fail because the technology isn't ready, or the data is insufficient, or the team lacks talent.
+There’s a persistent myth: projects fail because the technology isn’t ready, or the data is insufficient, or the team lacks talent.
 Sometimes those things are true.
-But after twenty years of building simulation and analysis systems for defense and aerospace, I've watched the same failure pattern repeat dozens of times.
+But I’ve watched the same failure pattern repeat dozens of times — across defense and aerospace work spanning two decades, and now in the neurodegeneration research I’ve turned to since.
 The root cause is almost never technical.

 The real failure is poor problem framing.